nccgroup/xendbg/README.md

 ## Server mode

 When started with `--server`, `xendbg` will start up an LLDB server on the specified port.
-A xen domain may also be specified using the `--attach` option, which will tell xendbg to connect to that domain immediately and close the connection when it is destroyed.
+A Xen domain may also be specified using the `--attach` option, which will tell `xendbg` to connect to that domain immediately and close the connection when it is destroyed.
 Otherwise, it will open one port per Xen domain, starting at the given port and counting up.
 The server will open and close ports as domains are created and destroyed, and will only exit when the